dwins/GeoGig/src/web/api/README.rst

   A refspec is an identifier for a GeoGit history object (commit, tree, feature, etc.)
   Refspecs may come in different forms:

-  * An object id.
+  * An object id as discussed above.
-  * Any unique prefix of such a checksum.
+  * Any unique prefix of an objectid.
   * A name from GeoGit's name database (these are used for branches and other commits of special importance.)

 **Path**